 Discovering his name was Dean Pratt not Dino Marillo and he was waiter in, not owner of Marillo’s did not hurt.
 Discovering he lived with another woman did.
 Later, she felt more betrayed by the friends had conspired to hide the lie.
 In truth she had been used.
 Dean begged her to be his alibi.
 “Please Viv, please, say I was with you.”
 She said she would.
 The police arrived and after a few questions Inspector Vera West asked the one which mattered.
 Vivian sipped her glass of water “He called himself Dino pretending to be the owner of Marillo’s Inspector, the man is a liar.
 I don’t care about his crime.
 What I can say is he came here on…” the deliberate pause is timed to amplify the sentiment of her integrity ” on Sunday evening, Dean asked me to lie, I refused, I don’t know why he would involve me.”
 Pratt by name, prat by nature Dean received four years.

 Around the same time her younger sister Vivian became involved with a Spanish riding instructor twice her age.
 This ended far worse than her own relationship.
-The child name was Mark.
+The child’s name was Mark.
 Her sister was fourteen it was decided her son would be adopted the day following his christening.
 Vivian went from one nightmare relationship to the next.
 Most, no, all were abusive, violent, excess of everything relationships.
 Few were surprised when she took her life.
-Ronnie was thankful her sister had called it a day, although she allowed people to believe her own silence was an indication of wreaking ball grief.
+Ronnie is thankful her sister called it a day, although she allowed people to believe her silence was an indication of wreaking ball grief.

 Vivian’s life ruined by the Latino and Ronnie would hate and distrust the race because of him, no exceptions.
 Ronnie once talked to the rapist during a chance encounter in a City bar.
 “Did you know you were the father of a boy?” she asked.
 Ronnie knew the Spanish deceiver who’d seduced and impregnated her sister would be ecstatic.
 He wanted to know about his son.
 Ronnie said, “The first months could be described as perfect,” then the antagonist hit the rapist with a verbal hammer.
 “As he became older, I’m guessing just before his second birthday, we noticed the boy had certain difficulties, we decided it would be best to place him into adoptive care.
 The new family could not cope with a mentally disabled child.
 City authorities took over and placed the boy into special care.
 The last I heard he’d jumped from a window and was horribly maimed on the railings below.”
 The Latin’s eyes filled with tears “Do you know any more?”
 “No, when Viv died, the situation was finished.”
 In truth she knew nothing about the baby who’d been adopted at a month of age, in certainty she had hurt the rapist.